 While social media’s growth will continue, so will the growth of new media for sponsorship.
 With the knowledge that most sports fans are already using their devices during the live experience, companies are providing specialized resources for them.
 Companies like Intel, Microsoft and SAP are offering fans massive amounts of data for unmatched access to their favorite players and teams.

 Microsoft’s relationship with the NFL has resulted in fans being able to track players’ speed, distance traveled and other activity in real time.
 Intel and Barcelona soccer have made training regimens widely accessible to fans in new and unique ways.
 SAP is working alongside the NBA to offer advanced stats that were previously impossible to access outside of a team’s front office.
 Each of these partnerships helps fans stay in touch with their team anywhere and anytime.

 Another emerging technology on the minds of both advertisers and consumers is virtual reality.
 Much has been written about the potential of VR for consumers, and brands are already jumping on board.
 As a part of IBM’s relationship with the Masters golf tournament, the computer giant offered the first foray into VR with views on two holes of the golf course.
 This is just the tip of the iceberg of what brands believe they can accomplish in the future.

 The Future of Sports Sponsorship

 Sports professionals who understand the evolving sponsorship landscape will be poised for success.
-Campbellsville University’s online Master of Arts in Sport Management equips students with the skills and knowledge they need to pursue careers in sports.
+Campbellsville University’s online sports management master’s degree equips students with the skills and knowledge they need to pursue careers in sports.
 The fully online program is designed for working professionals seeking a flexible education and a supportive learning environment.